Sexual Violence Resources

 What is Sexual Violence?

-Sexual Violence are sexual acts that are done without the person’s consent.
+Sexual violence includes any sexual acts that are done without the person’s consent.

 What is Consent?